Submitting an appeal — real estate taxes

 Check the length of the appeal period from the "Instructions for appeal" enclosed with the decision letter.
 The length is either 3 or 5 years depending on whether the decision was made before or after 1 January 2017.

 - Read more on readjustments made on the Tax Administration's initiative and on submitting appeals against them (available in Finnish and Swedish, link to Finnish).

 Only claims submitted within the appeal period are processed

 Claims of adjustment must be delivered to the Tax Administration before the appeal period is over.
-Documents must be posted in time to arrive to the Tax Administration no later than on the last day of the appeal period by 4:15 pm.
+Documents must be sent off by post in time to arrive to the Tax Administration no later than on the last day of the appeal period by 4:15 pm.
 Note: if you send your claim in MyTax, you must do so by 4:15 pm on the last day, as well.
 Claims that arrive late will not be considered.

 Tax must be paid even if an appeal is pending